 On nudity and other things you shouldn't be looking at at work

 People should be able to view SFM at work without worrying about someone looking over their shoulder.
 Nudity is fine for character artwork, but you should include a clear warning that it might not be suitable for the office (NSFW is a popular acronym), and should enclose it in spoiler tags.
 Don't post anything overtly sexual, pornographic or gory.
 There are better places for that sort of content.
 Starship porn is fine.

 Try to keep the cussing to a reasonable amount.
 Punctuation should clearly outnumber curse words, and you should see the bit about not being an asshole above.
 There currently isn't a filter in place, but we're not above adding one, if you abuse the privilege.

 There is nothing wrong with being an "idea guy"

 as such, but you should realize that ideas are the easiest part of any creative endeavour.
 Everyone has more ideas than they know what to do with.
-Due to their ease and abundance ideas are essentially worthless to others.
-Without implementation an idea is worth something only to the person that came up with it.
 Keep that in mind when pitching your next big project to others.